jadchebly/Encrypted_messaging/README.md

 2. The server listens for incoming connections, and clients establish connections by using their sockets to connect to the server.
 3. Upon connection, messages sent by the client are encrypted and transmitted to the server.
 4. The server decrypts the message, processes it, and sends an encrypted response back to the client.
 5. Both sides decrypt messages locally to ensure secure communication.
+6. Clients can use `/pm <username> <message>` to send private, encrypted messages to specific users.

 ---